OSGeo/OSGeoLive-doc/en/overview/mapproxy_overview.rst

 Security:
   * flexible and powerful authorization API
   * fine-grained control over services and layers
-  * restrict access to polygon areas
+  * restrict access to polygon areas (for WMS and tile services)
   * integrate with existing user databases and authentication methods

+Powerful tools:
+  * efficient seed tool for cache pre-filling that can seed polygon areas
+  * export cached tiles to other formats
+  * calculate scales and show grid configurations

 Other features:
   * simple but powerful configuration format (YAML/JSON)